Many white papers are just too hard to read.

 Getting readability stats from Word

-Did you know that a perfectly good readability checker is built into Word?
+Did you know there’s a perfectly good readability checker built into Word?

 But you can easily turn it on and use it to measure your writing, free.